|A nice way to start a year, don't you think?|

 Sunday, 28 December 2014

-Myself and my friend, the bold MOONMANDO, were in the West End of Glasgow today, trying out his new camera.
+Myself and an old friend, the bold MOONMANDO, were in the West End of Glasgow today, trying out his brand-new camera.
 Here are a few random shots which show just what a delightful place it happens to be, even on a frosty winter's day.
 (Of course, we were armed to the teeth, just in case we had to deal with any unfriendly natives invading from the East End.
 I had a water pistol and Moony's strategy was to blind any attackers with his camera-flash,)

 Yes, I know I'm talking p*sh - but I have a permit.